Installment three.

 Ep.
 5:6 Let no-one deceive you with empty words, for because of such things God’s wrath comes on those who are disobedient.

-God's wrath is not general, it is specific to each sinner.)
+God's wrath is not against sin, it is against sinners.)

 Paul tells us that "this was to show God's righteousness, because in his divine forbearance he had passed over former sins; it was to prove at the present time that he himself is righteous and that he justifies him who has faith in Jesus" (Rom.
 3:25-26).
 God has not simply forgiven sin and forgotten about the punishment in generations past.
 He had forgiven sins and stored up his righteous anger against those sins.
 But at the cross the fury of all that stored-up wrath against sin was unleashed against God's own son.
 (Wow.
 How does the author know that God stored up His wrath rather than punish previous people who sinned?
 It doesn't say this in this verse.